Smurphy1398/smurphy1398/README.md

  - Automated Stackable Vegetable Farms
  - Virtual and Augmented Reality: Privacy, Security, and Vulnerability
  - Middle School Cybersecurity Education and Security Awareness Through Virtual Reality
+ - Recovering from BAEs Problematic Implementation of Automated Systems
  - Stuxnet Overview (Zero Days)
+ - An Overview of PRINCE2
+ - An Overview of Six Sigma